 white with Sherwin Williams Extra White 7006.

-Preparing and painting cabinets is a tedious process
+Preparing cabinets for paint is a tedious process

-Our surface preparation consists of cleaning, sanding, and reduces the wood grain so it's less noticeable.
+Our surface preparation consists of cleaning, sanding, and desired.
+Filler reduces the wood grain so it's less noticeable when painted.

 Spraying Doors and Cabinet

 We spray everything, including the cabinet boxes.

 produces a professional, fine finish, without the stippling texture and brush marks you get with the a brush and roller.
 Even foam rollers leave stippling.
 Spraying is also much faster than The total time to prep and paint cabinet doors is to seven days, or less.
 Kitchen wall boxes usually take no more than five

 7 days.
 Wet doors are stored on professional drying racks until the